MohammadShakiba/Project_Libra_CP2K/Cd33Se33/step2/Readme.md

-# Step2 - Computing the overlap matrices and nonadiabatic couplings in Kohn-Sham and TD-DFT level of theory
+# Step2 - Compute the overlap matrices and energies in the Kohn-Sham and perform TD-DFT calculations

-In order to compute the nonadiabatic couplings (NACs) in Kohn-Sham (KS) and TD-DFT level of theory we need follow these steps:

 ## 1. CP2K input for electronic structure calculations